gsteja2307/to-indian-currency/README.md

 // { sign: -1, crore: 12, lakh: 34, thousand: 56, hundred: 7, remainder: 89, paise: 0 }
 ```

+Notes:
+- The `paise` field represents the decimal portion (0-99 paise, where 100 paise = 1 rupee).
+- When paise calculations round to 100, they automatically carry over to rupees (e.g., 1.995 becomes 2 rupees and 0 paise).
+- Due to how computers handle decimal numbers, some values like 0.3 may have minor precision differences internally (29.9999... instead of exactly 30).
+The function uses `Math.round()` to ensure correct integer paise values.

 ### GST helpers
 ```js
 addGST(100, 18)     // { total: 118, tax: 18 }